mysteriumnetwork/documentation/content/node-runners/postinstall/index.md

 You just need to double click on the device icon to open the UI in the default browser.

 > Note: Network discovery should be enabled in your Windows.

+> Note: In order to use CLI tool on windows user should do it with PowerShell or WSL

 ### Using a Mac OS system for accessing Mysterium Node with UI